-ACT (the American College of Thessaloniki), the tertiary division of Anatolia College, is seeking Computer Science Instructor(s).
-The position is a temporary part-time assignment (January 2020- April 2020) and may be renewable upon agreement of all parties.
+ACT (the American College of Thessaloniki), the tertiary division of Anatolia College, is seeking a Psychology adjunct instructor/professor to cover its immediate needs.

 Essential Duties and Responsibilities